caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/selfcal/index.rst.txt

   **convergence_criteria**

-    *list* *of str*, *optional*, *default = DR*
+    *list* *of str*, *optional*, *default = ' '*

     The residual statistic to check convergence against.
 Every metric/criterion listed will be combined into a weighted mean.
 Options are 'DR' (dynamic range), 'MEAN' (mean of the residual flux), 'STDDev' (standard deviation), 'SKEW' (skewness, 3rd-moment), and 'KURT' (kurtosis, 4th-moment).
 However, note that when cal_model_mode = 'vis_only', 'DR' is no longer an option.
+Default is '', which means no convergence is checked.

   **area_factor**